Dr Christine Rauer

 Old English language and literature, Insular Latin literature, Old Norse literature; the literary history of Anglo-Saxon England, particularly non-English influences (Continental, Celtic, Scandinavian), hagiography, Beowulf, martyrologies.

-I am a medievalist and Anglo-Saxonist (in the widest sense a literary historian) with a particular interest in multi-discplinary work.
+I am a medievalist and Anglo-Saxonist (in the widest sense a literary historian) with a particular interest in multi-disciplinary work.
 My research has mainly concentrated on the relationship of Old English literature with Continental, Celtic and Scandinavian cultures and Latin literature (classical, patristic and medieval).
 I am also interested in the history of the English language, with particular focus on vocabulary.
-My most recent research project focuses on the literary history of early Mercia and the earliest English prose.
+As my current research monograph project, I am writing a literary history of Mercia for Brepols.
+And together with Professor Jo Story (University of Leicester), I organise the activities for the Mercian Network, a group of researchers interested in the early medieval kingdom of Mercia.

 I have supervised doctoral theses on infernal imagery in Old English literature, the language of Anglo-Saxon sanction clauses, death imagery in Anglo-Saxon hagiography, versions of the Bible, and exegetical traditions in Anglo-Saxon England.
 My students have received the George Buchanan Scholarship, the Ewan and Christine Brown Postgraduate Scholarship in the Arts and Humanities, the SGSAH AHRC Doctoral Training Partnership Studentship, the Fulbright Scholarship, and other funding.
 I would welcome applications (or informal enquiries) regarding doctoral work on any aspect of Old English language and literature, Anglo-Latin literature, the history of the English language, early medieval source study, early English hagiography, and the literary history of Mercia.